Amjadadam1/SQL-project/README.md

 # Introduction

- ## Resturants Rating data analysis project :
+ ## Restaurants Rating data analysis project :
- ####  The Data Set Shows Resturants Rating In Mexico .
+ ####  The Data Set Shows Resturants Ratings In Mexico.
- #### The main reason For the analysis is To detect The high Rating Resturants and The reason They got high ratings .
+ #### The main reason For the analysis is To detect the Rating Restaurants and The reason They got high ratings.
- #### This could possiply help The people Who Want To open New resturants
 #
  # Questsions  :

-   - Q1 What are The Most Preferd Resturants and Cuisines
+   - Q1 What are The Most preferred restaurants and Cuisines

-   - Q2 When  Do You Considre a resturant a high rated resturant and what are the resturants that got the perfect score
+   - Q2 When  Do You Consider a restaurant a high rated restaurants and what are the restaurants that got the perfect score

-   - Q3 In The high rated Resturants What are the Elements that Affected The Rating
+   - Q3 In the rated restaurants What are the Elements that Affected The Rating
-   - Q4 What are the Consumers demographics.
+   - Q4 What are the Consumer's demographics?
-   - Q5 Can You Spot Some Supply and Demand grasps in the data ? .
+   - Q5 Can You Spot Some Supply and Demand grasps in the data?

 ###   Cheack the Queries Here : [Queries folder](/Queries/)

  #
 # Tools I Used :

- - SQl  .
+ - SQL.

- - Microsoft Sql Sever managment Studio : The Chosen Data base managment System to Host databases and run Queries .
+ - Microsoft SQL Server Management Studio: The Chosen Database Management System to Host databases and run Queries.

- - Vs code :The famous code editor , linked to sql server managment studio Via sql tools Extension .
+ - Vs code: The famous code editor, linked to SQL server management studio Via SQL tools Extension.

- - Python : i used matplotlib and seaborn Libiraries to visulize The Findings
+ - Python: I used Matplotlib and Seaborn Libraries to visualize The Findings

 #
  # The Analysis :

- ## Each Query Meets and answers a question .
+ ## Each Query Meets and answers a question.

   ### First Query :
   - The firt query answers the quetsion what are the most preferd cuisines according to consumers votes .